Call For Papers

 25. Women’s, Gender, and Sexuality Studies

-Submissions are due by February 13, 2023.
-Please send an application as a .pdf in an email to hurs@uconn.edu with the subject line: [FULL NAME]: TITLE OF PRESENTATION.
-In your application, please provide the following information:
+Abstract submissions are due by March 1, 2024.
+Please include the following as a .pdf in an email to hurs@uconn.edu with the subject line: [FULL NAME]: TITLE OF PRESENTATION.